 Dynamic Filters may be set up in a "Tree" layout, where each sub-level is contained within the higher level.
 The levels are unlimited, so you can have as many levels of categories as you need.

-NOTE: On mobile devices Dynamic Filters will only show 2 levels deep.
+NOTE: On mobile devices Dynamic Filters will only show 2 levels deep - the first level in the Menu and second level across the top of the Order Center (where Filters are typically locateD).
 On the Web Storefront all levels in the Filter Tree will be shown.

 If you have 5,000 items divided into Main Category and a custom field called TSASubCategory